AndersSJensen96/GithubUserFinder/README.md

 ## Tests
 Haven't worked with jest before, but got something up and running that checks whether the heading "Github User Finder" can be found.
 After that I thought I to test my profile after the api function has run.
-But because om certain setbacks I couldn't quite get it to work like I would've wanted it too.
+But because of certain setbacks I couldn't quite get it to work like I would've wanted it too.